 If a natural person or corporate beneficial owner is an owner in accordance with the "ownership" requirements detailed in the table above, then they are registrable as the beneficial owner.
 If a trust meets the ownership requirements then there are specific requirements which we consider below.

 If no registrable person can be identified under Test 1 or if the resident agent has reason to believe that natural persons (other than a natural person or corporate beneficial owner identified under Test 1) may have control of the Guernsey Entity, Test 2 also needs to be considered.

 Test 2: The Control Test

-The second test requires the identification of the natural persons, corporate beneficial owners or trust that ultimately controls the Guernsey Entity by means other than ownership.
+The second test requires the identification of the natural persons that ultimately controls the Guernsey Entity by means other than ownership.
 This would include instances where, for example, a person holds more than 25% of the voting rights of a Guernsey Entity but the exercise of such voting rights is controlled by another.
 This latter person is a beneficial owner in respect of the Guernsey Entity.